 Severance agreements, on the surface, sound like a great deal.
-The employee gets a lump sum payment which they can apply towards early retirement or time to look for a new job.
+You get a lump sum payment which you can apply towards an early retirement or time to look for a new job.
 As a rule, Santa Clara employers don’t offer them out of the kindness of their heart.
 Employers offer severance agreements because they need to downsize or because they want to replace higher paid older workers with lower paid younger workers.

 The employer goal – release from liability

-In some cases, the employer is offering severance pay as a settlement of claims an employee may have.
-In this situation, the employer will ask the employee to sign a release from liability document.
+In some cases, the employer is offering severance pay as a settlement of claims you may have.
+In this situation, the employer will ask you to sign a release from liability document.
 Before signing the document, employees should speak with a skilled Santa Clara lawyer who can review the document.
 The lawyer should also review what rights the employee has.
-Many employees have legitimate work claims against the employer which can be worth a lot of money.
+You may have legitimate work claims against the employer which can be worth a lot of money.

-Some of the claims workers may have against an employer who is rushing to force a severance agreement include:
+Some of the claims that you may have against an employer who is rushing to force a severance agreement include:

 - Wrongful termination contests.
-Employers must comply with the terms of a written employment contract if there is one before they fire an employee.
+Employers must comply with the terms of a written employment contract, if there is one, before they fire you.
 Employers generally can’t fire or threaten to fire anyone based on their race, sex, national origin, religion, age, pregnancy, disability, or other factors.
 They also can’t fire an employee who is asserting a legal right.
 Examples of legal rights include the right to file a whistleblower claim or the right to seek workers’ compensation.

 - Creating a hostile environment.
-Employers generally can’t create work conditions that are so unbearable that an employee feels they have no choice but to quit.
+Employers generally can’t create work conditions that are so unbearable that you feel you have no choice but to quit.
 A common example is where a woman must endure constant sexual references and innuendo, or someone must work in an environment where they are separated from other workers because of the color of their skin or the way they look.

 - Pay disputes.
 Workers are entitled to all the income they’ve earned including overtime pay and accrued vacation pay.